garyfleming/apis-for-decades/apis.md

 # tion

 ^ Aside: if you look up a word in a dictionary it often has these dots.
 They don't represent pronounciation.
 They're actually hinted places to take line breaks in constrained media (YMMV per dictionary).
 You might call that an affordance, if you knew what they were for.

 ---

-# Not Necessary

-JSON and HTTP are neither necessary nor sufficient.

-^ First, I'd bet that most "REST" APIs you have seen are HTTP over JSON.
-And that's fine.
-I like HTTP.
-I like JSON.
-But those items are neither necessary nor sufficient for a REST API.

----